LightSpeedWorks/base-class-extend/README.md

 ### Returns

-  The newly defined class.
+  The newly defined class (constructor function).
 (Your class is subclass of BaseClass)

 ### Details